Kerhonkson, New York

 Kerhonkson /kərˈhɒŋksən/ is a hamlet and census-designated place (CDP) in Ulster County, New York, United States.
 The population was 1,722 at the 2020 census.

 The Kerhonkson CDP is an urban concentration that straddles the border of the town of Rochester and the town of Wawarsing, with the larger portion in Rochester.
 US 209 is the hamlet's main artery.
 The western terminus of US 44 / NY 55 is at Route 209 in the Wawarsing portion of the Kerhonkson CDP.
 The U.S. Postal Service Zip Code of Kerhonkson (12446) covers a much larger area of the town of Rochester, as well as part of Wawarsing and a small area of the town of Olive.

-Kerhonkson Elementary School is one of two elementary schools in the Rondout Valley Central School District.
 Soyuzivka, a Ukrainian resort and cultural center, is within the Kerhonkson Zip Code, in the town of Warwarsing.

 Geography

 The Kerhonkson CDP is located at 41.774485°N 74.297480°W. with a total area of 5.3 sqmi, all land.
 The CDP is in the valley of Rondout Creek, a tributary of the Hudson River, and adjacent to the Shawangunk Mountains, famous for the rock climbing and biodiversity of the Shawangunk Ridge.

 The Minnewaska State Park Preserve is in the Kerhonkson Zip Code area, along Route 44/55.